About Us

 The Treasurer is the principal financial officer of the chapter.
 This includes maintaining depository accounts of the chapter and making disbursements as required, preparing and maintaining accounting of all income and expenses, including the required annual year-end Chapter Financial Report, providing a treasurer’s report at all board and business meetings and working with the membership chair to collect membership dues and fees.

-Service Projects Chair — Erica TenBroek
+Director (Service Projects Chair) — Erica TenBroek

 The Service Projects chair coordinates volunteers, project leads, and partner organization staff to help establish or maintain native plantings in parks, public rights of way, and nature preserves.
 This includes working with the board to initiate projects, getting feedback from partner organizations, recruiting volunteers, and reporting to the board on project status.